A Surprise For Mohanlal Fans, More About Mammootty's Next & Other Mollywood News Of The Week!

 Mohanlal is presently busy with the shoot of his upcoming film, Velipaadinte Pusthakam, directed by Lal Jose.
 If reports are to be believed, this upcoming film of the actor has some exciting surprises for Mohanlal fans.

 On the other hand, Mammootty, the other superstar of Mollywood, is also busy with the shoot of his upcoming film with a debut director.
-Well, some of the latest updates about this movie, as well, are sure to excite the Mammootty fans.
+Well, some of the latest updates about this movie, as well, are sure to thrill the Mammootty fans.

-Read about the updates on Mammootty's and Mohanlal's upcoming films, the release of Dulquer Salmaan's Solo and the other major Mollywood News Of The Week.
+Read on to know more about these updates on Mammootty's and Mohanlal's upcoming films, information on the release of Dulquer Salmaan's Solo and the other major Mollywood News Of The Week.

 The Big Surprise In Mohanlal-Lal Jose Movie

 The shooting of Mohanlal's upcoming film with Lal Jose, titled as Velipadinte Pusthakam, is currently progressing at a full swing.
-Reportedly, the climax portions of the film would feature the actor in a never-seen-before kind of a look.
+Reportedly, the climax portions of the film would feature the actor in a never-seen-before look.
 Interestingly, Mohanlal, who plays a character named Michael Idikkula will appear in different get-ups in the film.

 More About Mammootty's Next Movie